Diagnosis

 Therapeutic Response Trial

 Finally, a physician may try a therapeutic trial of sacrosidase enzyme replacement.
 If it is clinically inappropriate or difficult to obtain tissue samples from the intestine or if a diagnosis of CSID is suspected but not confirmed, a short therapeutic trial with enzyme replacement therapy may be warranted.
-Patients with CSID should respond very well, with significant relief of their GI symptoms.
+A diagnosis of CSID can be ruled out if there is a lack of therapeutic response to a trial of a sacrosidase enzyme replacement.

 For more information on diagnostic tools for CSID, call 1-800-705-1962.